TheMaliik/TheMaliik/README.md

 ### ✨ Motto
 > “Keep pushing limits, one line of code at a time.”

-Thanks for stopping by!
-Feel free to explore my repositories, or let's collaborate on something amazing! 🚀
+Thanks for stopping by — feel free to explore my projects or reach out for collaborations! 🚀